 One of the next decisions will revolve around paying off the loan.
 Learning the difference between a fixed or floating rate is important.
 The other consideration is the size of the down payment.
 This is the upfront cost you will pay when you close on the home.
 It is based on a percentage of the total loan.
 Finally, with those pieces of information in place, it’s time to calculate the number of years until the loan is paid off.
 As you’ll read about in the next section, choosing a loan type is next.
 As a first-time home buyer, FHA is a prime option followed closely by VA and USDA loans.

 You may also find that you qualify for a program that is offered by the government.
-Depending on your circumstances you could receive a loan from the Department of Veteran Affairs, the Federal Housing Administration, or the Department of Agriculture.
-The requirements to qualify for one of these loans are often relaxed, so it is more likely that you will be accepted.
+Depending on your circumstances you could receive a home loan from the Department of Veteran Affairs, the Federal Housing Administration, or the Department of Agriculture.
+The requirements to qualify for one of these loans are often relaxed, so it is more likely that you will be accepted by the lender depending on your credit.

 The loan from the Department of Veterans Affairs is the VA loan.
 This is associated with military members or their families.
 These loans are actually guaranteed.
 As long as a vendor is qualified, the VA guarantees this type of mortgage.
-It usually includes the lack of a down payment.
+It usually does not require a down payment.
 The Federal Housing Administration loan would be for an FHA arrangement or first-time homebuyer.
-A loan coming from the Department of Agriculture would be the USDA path.
+A home loan coming from the Department of Agriculture would be the USDA path.

 There are many rate comparison tools that you can use to see what mortgage rates different companies are offering.
 While looking at APR can be a useful basis for comparison, it is not all that you need to think about.

-Many loans will come with fees for various aspects of the application, and these should also be compared.
-These can vary quite considerably between lenders and so you should always ask for a full list of all their costs.
+A residential mortgage loan may come with fees for various aspects of the application, and these should also be compared.
+These can vary quite considerably between lenders and so you should always ask for a full list of all their costs and fees.
 If they try to explain it to you verbally, then you can always ask for the information in writing.
-This is often the best option because it ensures that nothing is forgotten about.
+This is often the best option because it ensures that nothing is forgotten.

-If you feel as a lender is trying to push you into a decision, then this should be a warning sign.
+If you feel that a lender is trying to push you into a decision, then this could be a warning sign.
 You need to be given enough time and space to think everything through, and a good broker will respect this.

 A mortgage loan officer will often give you pre-approval for a loan product, which means they will give you a figure that they will be prepared to lend you.
 It is a good idea to have this in place before you start looking for a property so that you know what your budget is.
 You will also get some idea of what your mortgage repayments will be.

 You may be able to get pre-approval from brokers without having to visit their office as they will allow you to upload digital documents.
 However, others will want to meet you face to face.
-When you are choosing a lender you may want to take into account whether their criteria for pre-approval will work with your schedule.
+When you are choosing from multiple lenders you may want to factor in whether their criteria for pre-approval will work with your schedule.

 If you have a low credit score, or your income is inconsistent, then this could be a barrier to you getting pre-approval.
 Many lenders can work around this though, so it is always worth asking if there is anything they can do to help.